 An Indicator Fact Sheet on a "Cyanobacteria bloom index" covering semi-quantitative rank data from year 1999 to 2007 was presented by Kaitala and Hällfors (2008).
-Information about the spatial extension of the bloom during summer based on satellite data is available (BSEFS "Cyanobacterial blooms in the Baltic Sea", Öberg 2016).
+Information about the spatial extension of the bloom during summer based on satellite data is available (BSEFS "Cyanobacterial blooms in the Baltic Sea", Öberg 2018).
 In contrast to semi-quantitative rank data and satellite image data, our BSEFS presents quantitative biomass data and gives additional information about the species composition in the water column.
 The species composition is relevant also because Nodularia and Dolichospermum have the potential to be toxic whereas toxicity of Aphanizomenon has not been confirmed in the Baltic Sea.

 Owing to the high ecological importance of cyanobacterial blooms, they may serve as indicators in the sense of the EU-Marine Strategy Framework Directive (European Union 2008).
-A new core eutrophication indicator for cyanobacterial blooms is implemented (HELCOM 2017).
-It combines satellite data with the biomass data delivered by the HELCOM-Phytoplankton Expert Group (PEG); they are identical with the data used for this Baltic Sea Environment Fact Sheet.
+A new core eutrophication indicator for cyanobacterial blooms is implemented (HELCOM 2017a) and used in the Second HELCOM holistic assessment (HELCOM 2018).
+It combines satellite data with the biomass data delivered by the HELCOM-Phytoplankton Expert Group (PEG); the biomass data are identical with the data used for this Baltic Sea Environment Fact Sheet.